Lotus Pose

 Lotus Pose: Step-by-Step Instructions

 For perfect posture while meditating, sit in Padmasana.
 Also known as Lotus Pose, it lines up all the yogic energy centers in your spine to help you relax your mind while remaining fully alert.
-It requires a lot of practice, but it is well worth it.
+It requires consistent practice, but it is well worth it.

 Lotus yoga pose